kristinemlarson/gnssrefl/README.md

 There is an optional plot produced with -plt T.

 <code>query_unr</code> returns latitude, longitude, and ellipsoidal height and Cartesian position
-for stations that were in the Nevada Reno database as of Octoner 2021.
+for stations that were in the Nevada Reno database as of October 2021.
 Coordinates are now more precise than they were originally (UNR used to provide four decimal points in lat/long).

 <code>check_rinex</code> returns simple information from the file header, such as receiver
 and antenna type, receiver coordinates, and whether SNR data are in the file.
 RINEX 2.11 only

 <code>prn2gps</code> will try to tell you which PRN numbers are associated with which SVN (or GPS) numbers
 for a given day, as in <code>prn2gps 2021-01-01</code>.
 It uses the public [JPL](https://sideshow.jpl.nasa.gov/pub/gipsy_products/gipsy_params/PRN_GPS.gz) translation file, so if that file is no good, the translation will also be no good.

 <HR>